Moiup/VECMAT/Doc/VECMATGlkit/functions/VECMATMatrix4ProjectionFrustum.md

 A 4x4 matrix.

 ## **Result**
-The 4x4 orhtographic projection matrix in `projection`
+The 4x4 frustum projection matrix in `projection`